DeeMcCart/CI_PP1_ArklowTrails/README.md

 </details>

 ### Fonts Chosen
 Libre Franklin and Libre Baskerville are chosen because they are readable on large screens or smaller mobile devices.
 This font is recommended for sites that may be content-heavy but which are regarded as fun friendly and approachable/inclusive.
 These are identified by Google as good pairing.
 Fallback fronts are used in both cases
-In practice, these fonts DO look readable and businesslike, but don't look particularly  friendly or approachable...

 ### Colour Scheme
 The colour combinations chosen are blue-green, light-blue, yellow-beige .... somewhat resembling ice cream which is a visual trigger for Arklow as a seaside town!